Update! Please visit our associated website focused solely on Parenting Coordination:

 Searching for a Parenting Coordination Services in MA?

 If you are frustrated by parenting conflict, including unsatisfying communications and an inability to compromise to resolve parenting issues, then please contact Stephen McDonough, Esq. at Next Phase Legal in Medfield, MA.
-Stephen is an experienced divorce and family law attorney and mediator, and provided parenting coordinator services.
+Stephen is an experienced divorce and family law attorney and mediator, and provides parenting coordinator services.